 The trail to exciting Everest Base Camp Trekking.

 Everest Base Camp Trekking, the route follows on a well-established trail walking through lovely villages, adorned with impressive Buddhist prayer symbols.

 Lined with a series of Mani walls and prayer spinning wheels, as you pass by around nice villages and farm-land.

-The walk begins after a sweeping short flight from Kathmandu to Lukla, then landing at Tenzing & Hillary airport.
+The walk begins after a sweeping short flight from Kathmandu to Lukla, then landing at Tenzing Hillary airport.
 A tribute to legendary mountaineers the first to reach on top of Mt.
 Everest on 20th May 1953.
 During air, breathtaking panorama of Central and Eastern Himalayan range with views of Mt.
-Everest, Lhotse, and Makalu.
-Landing at Tenzing & Hillary airport in Lukla 2,820 m, received by our guide, and then time for a refreshing stop.
+Everest, Mt.
+Lhotse, and Mt.
+Makalu.
+Landing at Tenzing Hillary Airport in Lukla 2,820 m, received by our guide, and then time for a refreshing stop.
 After getting organized follow the lead guide, as the route follows through Lukla lively town lined with shops, restaurants, and lodges.

 Which is fed from the source of Khumbu and Ngozumba glaciers, the route that we follow in a few days’ time.
 Spending overnight in Phakding, morning walk on short ups and downhill to Benkar village then crossing a long bridge.
 Above Dudh Kosi River towards the nice village of Monjo with views of Tharmasarku peak, and then enter Sagarmatha National Park.
 The name Sagarmatha for Everest in Nepal, while the Sherpa calls Chomolungma of Tibetan origin language, means ‘Great Mother’.